 umich_oidc_userinfo– Display information about the currently-logged-in OIDC user.

 You can prevent content from showing up in web search engine results by restricting access to particular pages/posts.

 Search results from WordPress’ built-in search will only show content that the searching user has access to.

 WARNING: WordPress search plugins may show content that the user does not have access to, leaking private information.
-Please test search plugin before enabling them.
-If a search plugin provides an appropriate WordPress hook for limiting search results, contact us and we may be able to add support for it to UMich OIDC Login.
+Please test search plugins before enabling them.
+If a search plugin provides an appropriate WordPress hook for limiting search results, contact us, and we may be able to add support for it to UMich OIDC Login.

 Copyright and license information